alistairewj/peak-detector/README.md

 * FUSEALG - This string defines the type of fusion to do across leads. `'sqi'` specifies that signal quality should be used to fuse the leads. `'regularity'` specifies that regularity should be used.
 The default (for any text, including `'sqi'`) is to use `'sqi'`.
 * DELAY - This is the method to determine the delay between the ECG R-peak and any associated pulse in another waveform.
 The default, `'map'`, finds a 1 minute segment with alternating ECG R-peaks and pulses, and calculates the average delay for this segment.
 The alternative method, `'crosscorr'`, uses cross correlation to determine the delay.
 The single delay value for both methods is used across the *entire* signal.
 This was valid for the 10 minute signals that the code was developed on: it may not be valid on longer records.
 * opt_input - This is a structure used to define a variety of parameters for each peak detector (e.g. the ECG peak detector, the ABP peak detector, etc).

+More information on the options structure is provided below.

+## Options structure

 opt_input has the following fields (all set to sensible defaults if not otherwise specified):